wanchain/wanchain_docs/source/contracts-and-transactions/how-to-deploy-smart-contract.rst

     .. note:: You can locate a demo WANCHAIN token contract and involved scripts under contracts/demo/ directory

-How to invoke privacy transfer
+How To Invoke Privacy Transfer
 ================================================================================

 After deployed above token contract on WANCHAIN,in the WANCHAIN console,you can invoke token privacy transaction according to following process: